-ALPHA – One of the most popular “learning experiences” that has emerged during this time of New Evangelization is the Alpha Course.
+ALPHA-One of the most popular “learning experiences” that has emerged during this time of New Evangelization is the Alpha Course.
 Designed for anyone considering returning to the church, those who are trying to understand the Christian faith better, and any Christians who would like to brush up on the basics, the Alpha Course offers answers to many of the key questions we often ask ourselves when it comes to living the full life God intended.
 If you fall into any of the above, then Alpha is for you!
 Our parish holds several sessions throughout the year.
-Contact our Pastor at the parish office (631-585-8760 ext.
-211) for information.
+Contact Fr.
+Joseph at the parish office (631-585-8760 ext.
+102) for information.

-ALTAR SERVERS – More than twenty five children serve our parish family at weekend masses and special events.
+ALTAR SERVERS– More than twenty five children serve our parish family at weekend masses and special events.
 Any child who has made his/her First Eucharist can join this ministry.
 Schedules are made three months in advance.
 Training takes place once a year around April/May.
-For further information contact Melissa Ferrara at firstname.lastname@example.org.
+For further information contact Melissa Ferrara email@example.com.

 Third Friday of the month: 7:30-8:30 p.m. – ADOREMUS.
 A contemporary experience of Eucharistic Adoration includes songs of praise and worship, Scripture, preaching, silence and Benediction.
 A memorable experience of worshipping the Lord in the presence of the Blessed Sacrament.